neondatabase/website/content/docs/guides/partner-billing.md

 https://console.neon.tech/api/v2/consumption/projects?cursor=divine-tree-77657175&limit=100
 ```

-To learn more about using pagination to control large response sizes, the [Keyset pagination](https://learn.microsoft.com/en-us/ef/core/querying/pagination#keyset-pagination) page n the Microsoft docs gives a helpful overview.
+To learn more about using pagination to control large response sizes, the [Keyset pagination](https://learn.microsoft.com/en-us/ef/core/querying/pagination#keyset-pagination) page in the Microsoft docs gives a helpful overview.

 Here is an example Neon API `GET` request, with a limit of 2 projects in the response: